Davonne007-TX/road-to-uxe/README.md

 Clone the repository to your local machine.
 Install the necessary dependencies using npm install.
-Start the development server with npm start.
+Start the development server with npm run dev.
 Begin exploring and contributing to the project!

 ## Contributing